 Right now, the Black community needs us to listen and to act.
 We have collected some resources that may be helpful on this journey of learning, UNlearning, and growing.
 We want to become better listeners and active advocates as we empower each other to dismantle systems of racism and oppression.

-These resource lists were started by members of the EMDRIA Public Practice and Diversity online community.
+Members of the online community EMDRIA Diversity, Community & Culture started this resource list.
 Participation in our online communities is an EMDRIA member benefit.
-Please contact us at email@example.com with additional resources, or add them to the Public Practice and Diversity library.
+Please contact us at firstname.lastname@example.org with additional resources, or add them to the Diversity, Community & Culture library.

 Antiracism Resources for Mental Health Professionals